Michel Gondinet: Sporting career

 "Gondinet was taught that “the bar wants a whole man”, but he failed to follow this rule; his boundless activity could not be concentrated solely on the noble career of a lawyer; his very lively passion for everything that is good and beautiful could not be satisfied only with the affairs, however numerous and diverse, of the Palace of Justice."

 — Fernand de Laborterie in La revue limousine on 15 March 1932.

 Gondinet worked as a lawyer at the Paris Appellate court for half a century, from 1881 to 1931.
 His career there was described as "full of work, delicacy and honor".
 In addition to his successful career at the Parisian bar, Gondinet was also a great sports enthusiast, organizing some of the first foot races in the country in the hall of the Gare Saint-Lazare.
 In 1881, he was among the founders of the Racing Club de France, and when he became its president in 1890, the club already had 200 members, holding that position for over a decade, until 1901, and again from 1904 to 1908.

 Gondinet portrayed in Pierre de Coubertin's 1909 book Une campaigns de vingt-et-un ans.

-In 1889, he was one of the founding members of the USFSA, which he presided over on two occasions, in 1891–92, and again in 1893–94, the year in which Gondinet headed the commission on amateur issues of the First Olympic Congress, organized by Pierre de Coubertin at the Sorbonne University to officially revived the modern Olympic Games and to found the International Olympic Committee (IOC).
+In 1889, he was one of the founding members of the USFSA, which he presided over on two occasions, in 1891–92, and again in 1893–94, the year in which Gondinet headed the commission on amateur issues of the First Olympic Congress, organized by Pierre de Coubertin at the Sorbonne University to officially revive the modern Olympic Games and to found the International Olympic Committee (IOC).

 On 3 April 1893, Gondinet was the captain of the first French rugby team to play a match on British soil, which ended in a loss to Rosslyn Park in London.
 In 1900, he was a member of the Higher Commission for Physical Exercises at the Ministry of National Education, serving as a deputy delegate for athletic sports.